Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Results

 To assess this hypothesis, we look at the Pearson correlation coefficient $C_{f,g}$~\cite{pearson1896Mathematical}, which provides a quantitative measure of the linear relationship between two time‑dependent observables $f(t)$ and $g(t)$.
 It is defined as the normalized covariance

 where $\bar f$ and $\bar g$ denote the temporal averages

 and $\sigma_f$, $\sigma_g$ are the corresponding standard deviations

-By construction, $-1\le C_{f,g}\le1$; $C_{f,g}=1$ ($-1$) indicates perfect (anti‑)correlation, while $C_{f,g}=0$ corresponds to the absence of linear correlation.
-In the present work, $C_{f,g}$ is employed to assess the temporal correlation between the two‑particle cumulant $\Delta_{12}(t)$ and the kernel component of the three‑particle cumulant $\Delta_{123,\text{K}}(t)$.
+By construction, $-1\le C_{f,g}\le1$; $C_{f,g}=1$ ($-1$) indicates perfect (anti‑)correlation, while $C_{f,g}=0$ corresponds to the absence of correlation.
+In the present work, $C_{f,g}$ is employed to assess the temporal correlation between the size of the two‑particle cumulant $\Delta_{12}(t)$ and the size of the kernel component of the three‑particle cumulant $\Delta_{123,\text{K}}(t)$ as measured by the Frobenius norm.
 Since the initial rise of the cumulants is always correlated and we are only interested in the correlations of the steady-state fluctuations, we omit the start of the time series and empirically choose $t_0 = 10\,J^{-1}$.
 According to our hypothesis, a high absolute value of $C_{\Delta_{12},\Delta_{123,\text{K}}}$ supports the validity of time‑local reconstruction functionals, whereas low absolute values signal the need for memory‑dependent extensions.
-In Fig.~\ref{fig:correlations_performance}(a) and (b) the Pearson correlation coefficient between the kernel component of the three-particle cumulant $\Delta_{123,\text{K}}^{\uparrow\uparrow\downarrow}$ and the two-particle cumulants $\Delta_{12}^{\uparrow\uparrow}$ and $\Delta_{12}^{\uparrow\downarrow}$, respectively, are shown.
-Both contour lines, which are equal to those in Fig.~\ref{fig:cumu-buildup_energy}, indicate the crossover between positive and negative correlation ($\overline{\delta\Delta^{\uparrow\uparrow\downarrow}_{123,\text{K}}} = 0.65$), and to the region of strong time correlation ($\bar{E}_{\text{corr}}/E_{\text{pot}}(0) = -0.1$).
+In Fig.~\ref{fig:correlations_performance}(a) and (b) the Pearson correlation coefficient between the Frobenius norms of the kernel component of the three-particle cumulant $\Delta_{123,\text{K}}^{\uparrow\uparrow\downarrow}$ and the two-particle cumulants $\Delta_{12}^{\uparrow\uparrow}$ and $\Delta_{12}^{\uparrow\downarrow}$, respectively, are shown.
+Both contour lines, which are equal to those in Fig.~\ref{fig:cumu-buildup_energy}, help to delimit the crossover between positive and negative correlation between the cumulant dynamics.
 Note that evaluating in Fig.~\ref{fig:cumu-buildup_energy} and \ref{fig:correlations_performance} the entire three-particle cumulant instead of only the kernel component (such as in Ref.~\cite{donsa2023Nonequilibrium}) leads to almost the same results because the trace information is a small, practically time-independent contribution.

 We use $D_{12}(t_0 = 40\,J^{-1})$ as the initial input to the neural \ac{ode}, which is then employed to predict the subsequent evolution of the \ac{2rdm} starting from $t_0 = 40\,J^{-1}$.
 Consequently, we define the prediction length as